 If the Code is amended or new regulations adopted without a Membership Meeting, the Secretary of Corporation (or any other Office) shall forthwith mail a copy of the amendment to the Code or the amended and restated code to each Member who would have been entitled to vote on the amendment or new regulations and who did not participate in the adoption of the amendment or regulations.

+The corporation’s Articles of Incorporation, Code and minutes of Board Meetings and Membership Meetings shall remain available for Member inspection upon reasonable advance request.
+Copies of such records shall be provided on a time and materials cost based upon the policy of the city of Oberlin.

 Section 2.
 Miscellaneous.

 When acting on Corporation’s behalf, no Member, Trustee, Officer, employee, or other agent of Corporation shall discriminate against any person because of race, religion, color, creed, sex, sexual orientation, national origin, or handicap.